privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 MPRs typically have ways of protecting your DNS traffic.
 Apple's Private Relay uses ODoH, INVISV uses Obvlivious DNS, and Tor lets the exit node do the DNS lookup for you.

+Speeds are comparable to non-proxied speeds using these services due to the [MASQUE](https://datatracker.ietf.org/wg/masque/about/) protocol, which is not present on Tor.

 ## Decentralized VPNs

 Another attempt at solving the issues with centralized VPN services are dVPNs.
 These are based on blockchain technology and claim to eliminiate trust in a single party by distributing the nodes across lots of different people.
 However, many times a dVPN will default to a single node, meaning you need to trust that node completely, just like a traditional VPN.
 Unlike a traditional VPN, this one node that can see all your traffic is a random person instead of your VPN provider that can be audited and has legal responsiblities to uphold their privacy policy.
 Multi-hop is needed to solve this, but that comes with a stability and performance cost.